After Gettysburg and Vicksburg in 1863, the northern states had good hopes they could win the war, but the South kept on fighting.

 So Lincoln needed a very tough army general if he was to defeat the South.
 He chose Ulysses S. Grant.

-General Grant appointed Army General William Tecumseh Sherman as head to lead Union troops in Tennessee and in September 1864, Sherman brutally captured the city of Atlanta.
-He then sent a telegraph message to Lincoln relating of his victory.
+General Grant appointed Army General William Tecumseh Sherman as head to lead Union troops in Tennessee, and in September 1864, Sherman brutally captured the city of Atlanta.
+He then sent a telegraph message to Lincoln relating to his victory.

-Sherman’s army destroyed all resources that the Confederate troops could possibly use for fighting and they also killed all livestock and stole all food.
+Sherman’s army destroyed all resources that the Confederate troops could use for fighting, and they also killed all livestock and stole all food.
 They wrecked railroad lines and factories and burned down barns and homes.

 Grant and Lee